 For fertility: Yoni Steams are a great support in nourishing our feminine bodies into their natural state of fertility and creativity.
 It helps to create uterine membranes that are moist and receptive for conception to happen.
 If you are actively trying to conceive, you can use the Yoni Steam during your pre-ovulation phase up until ovulation, to prepare for conception.
 Do not steam after possible conception.

-After miscarriage: During the vulnerable time following a miscarriage, a Yoni Steam Ritual may support your body in cleansing and can also be a wonderful tool for connecting with your feminine center and Inner Woman to avoid stagnant emotions taking root in your body.
+After miscarriage: During the vulnerable time following a miscarriage, a Yoni Steam Ritual may support your body in cleansing and can also be a wonderful tool for connecting with your feminine center an to avoid stagnant emotions taking root in your body.
 You can begin to Yoni Steam once your bleeding has ceased.
 It is important to take the time to honor the initiation of this experience and actively support the energetic and physical release.

 Postpartum: Keeping women warm is at the heart of many women’s wisdom practices across the world, including traditional postpartum practices.
 Using Yoni Steams after birth brings nourishing heat, supports the body to release fluids, and aids the womb in shrinking back to pre-pregnancy size.
 If you have had a caesarian you want to wait a little longer than vaginal birth, until you’ve healed well.